jupyter-book/mystmd/packages/myst-transforms/docs/overview.md

 description: List of transforms included in the myst-transforms package.
 ---

-These transforms take MDAST from `mystjs` and turn it into usable forms, enforce document structure, or provide other utilities.
+These transforms take AST from `mystjs` and turn it into usable forms, enforce document structure, or provide other utilities.

 These utilities are available on npm: